Catch stunning views on this ten-mile roundtrip to the eco-friendly Len Foote Hike Inn, hiking from the tumbling cascades of Amicalola Falls.

 Note: if you haven’t hiked Amicalola Falls, allow time for a hike at this stunning waterfall before departing for the Hike Inn.
-Or, hike to the Hike Inn trailhead from the Amicalola Falls visitor center, following the Amicalola Falls Loop to add extra mileage and some incredible views to this hike.
+Or, hike to the trailhead from the Amicalola Falls visitor center, following the Amicalola Falls Loop to add extra mileage and some incredible views to this hike.

 The hike swings right at .35 mile, departing the AT Approach Trail, following green trail blazes and climbing elevation through a series of switchbacks.
 The trail veers east through a dense forest of young tulip trees and towering oak.
 The hike climbs steadily to a small knob at .8 mile, catching views of nearby rolling southern Appalachian mountains through the treeline.

 The trail spans a stretch of sandy, moss-covered forest floor, meeting a massive, old-growth tulip tree at 1.6 miles.
 The tree’s large trunk soars into the sky, dwarfing the surrounding trees and standing stately in this otherwise young, spindly forest.
-Reaching a small summit at 2.1 miles, the Hike Inn Trail begins a descent into a thick swath of mountain laurel and rhododendron, a broad ridge visible ahead through the forest canopy.
+Reaching a small summit at 2.1 miles, the trail begins a descent into a thick swath of mountain laurel and rhododendron, a broad ridge visible ahead through the forest canopy.

 The hike crosses a wooden bridge at 2.7 miles, spanning a trickling creek speckled with moss-covered rocks.
 The trail crosses the creek once again, this time via stepping stones, before climbing through a dense thicket of mountain laurel.
 The hike rolls elevation, fording several more creek crossings before climbing to an overlook at 4 miles.
-Departing the overlook, the trail runs east to cross a summit before dipping into another rhododendron-filled stream valley, crossing Cochran’s Creek via a wooden bridge at 4.6 miles.
+Departing the overlook, the trail runs east to cross a summit before dipping into another rhododendron-filled stream valley, crossing a creek via a wooden bridge at 4.6 miles.

 The hike meanders through a wet, marshy valley, crossing wooden planks and bridges before making the final stretch to the inn.
-The Hike Inn Trail reaches the rustic, gray-clad lodge at 4.9 miles.
+The trail reaches the rustic, gray-clad Len Foote Hike Inn at 4.9 miles.

-Staying the night?
 Check in and enjoy the experience at this unique inn, and be sure to take the nightly tour for an introduction to the inn’s many LEED-certified eco-friendly features.
 Check out our Len Foote Hike Inn review for more tips and details from our stays at the inn.
 And be sure to join your fellow hikers, hot coffee in hand, for sunrise – it’s like no other.